hanami/hanami/README.md

 * `lotus server` boots up a server.
 It assumes you have a `config.ru` file.
 * `lotus console` brings up a REPL.
 It defaults to IRB but can be configured to use Pry or Ripl via the `--engine` option.
-By default, the console will try to load `config/applications.rb`.
-You can point it directly to your app via the `--applications` flag.
+By default, the console will try to load `config/environment.rb`.
+You can point it directly to your app container via the `--environment` flag.

 ## The future